eddiefu1/alloy-connectivity-demo/SETUP.md

 1. Verify your API key is correct and hasn't been revoked
 2. Check your User ID is correct
 3. Ensure you have internet connectivity
+4. Test your API key: `npm run test-api-auth`
+5. Verify you're using the correct base URL: `https://production.runalloy.com`
+6. Check [API Key Setup Guide](docs/api-key-setup.md) for detailed troubleshooting
-4. Try regenerating your API key in the Alloy dashboard
+7. Try regenerating your API key in the Alloy dashboard
+8. Ensure your API key has Connectivity API permissions

-### "Connection not yet established"
+### "Connection not yet established" or "Credential not found"

-**Problem**: The integration hasn't been connected yet.
+**Problem**: The integration hasn't been connected yet or the connection ID is invalid.

-**Solution**: This is normal if you haven't set up an integration yet.
-The demo will show you what would happen when a connection exists.
-To fully test:
-1. Go to Alloy Dashboard → Connections
-2. Select an integration (e.g., Notion)
-3. Click "Connect" and follow the OAuth flow
+**Solutions**:
+1. **Find existing connections**: Run `npm run find-notion-connection` to see your connections
+2. **Create a new connection**: Run `npm run connect-notion` to create a new OAuth connection
+3. **Test your connection**: Run `npm run test-notion-connection` to verify it works
-4. Get the Connection ID and add it to your `.env` file
+4. **Verify connection ID**: Make sure the Connection ID in your `.env` file is correct
-5. Run the demo again
+5. **Check connection in dashboard**: Go to Alloy Dashboard → Connections to verify
+6. **Use a working connection**: Some connection IDs work for API calls even if not in the list

 ### Module not found errors